Author: Aimee Carter

 Goodreads Rating (Mine): 2

-Plot Description: Kitty is supposed to continue pretending to be Lila Hart, but her rebelliousness ensures that Daxton Hart, the Prime Minister, publicly disowns her and sends her Elsewhere.
+Plot Description: Kitty is supposed to continue pretending to be Lila Hart, but her rebelliousness gives Daxton Hart, the Prime Minister, reason to publicly disown her and send her Elsewhere.
 In Captive, Kitty navigates survival in Elsewhere and continues her efforts to further the Blackcoat Rebellion.

 Kitty whines to Knox about how they had a deal – that she’d play nice for a couple of hours and then be allowed to leave.
 Knox lectures her about the importance of keeping up appearances – a lecture that Kitty completely ignores in favour of snagging something to eat off of a nearby table.
 As a result of this conveniently stupid narrative device, both Kitty and the reader are left in the dark as to the potential importance of this celebration.